matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 Each user has at most one dehydrated device; uploading a new dehydrated device will remove any previously-set dehydrated device.

-The client *should* use the public Curve25519 identity key of the device, encoded as unpadded base64, as the device ID.
+The client *must* use the public [Curve25519] [identity key] of the device, encoded as unpadded Base64, as the device ID.

 The `device_keys`, `one_time_keys`, and `fallback_keys` fields use the same
-structure as for the `/keys/upload` response.
+structure as for the [`/keys/upload`] request.

 `PUT /dehydrated_device`